British Housewives' League: ID cards

 The League's campaign against the Identity Cards issued under the National Registration Act 1939 began on a very wet Saturday in April 1951.
 Four officers of the British Housewives' League stood outside the Palace of Westminster and tried to burn their papers, following the example of Harry Willcock.
 Struggling against the driving rain, only one succeeded; Mrs Beatrice Palmer, of Sidcup, tucked her National Registration Identity Card in a coffee tin and lit it.
-Within a year the Cards were no more.
+Within a year the Cards were no more; the National Registration Act expired on 22 May 1952.

 They had been protesting "in the hope that attention will be drawn to the increasing pauperisation of the British people".
-ID cards had been introduced on the outbreak of World War II in 1939.
-They had also been introduced earlier between 1915 and 1919, during World War I, but were considered a failure.
+ID cards had been introduced on the outbreak of the Second World War in 1939.
+They had also been introduced earlier between 1915 and 1919, during the First World War, but were considered a failure.
 They were a supposedly short-term emergency war-time measure and, by the 1950s, were deeply unpopular.